VHF Data Link: ICAO VDL Mode 4

 European Air Traffic Management modernization trials have implemented ADS-B and air-ground exchanges using VDL Mode 4 systems.
 However, on air transport aircraft the operational implementations of ADS-B will use the Mode S link and of CPDLC will use VDL Mode 2.

+Frequency use

+The European Frequency Management Manual of the International Civil Aviation Organization, ICAO contains, among other things, the following regulations for the use of frequency channels for the VHF Data-Link: